 - Design Issues.
 If lots of architectural manipulation is required to make your enclosure functional, it can mean the area ends up looking like a design afterthought.
 Make sure your chosen design and build firm has an extreme eye for detail and can match the aesthetics of the new structure to the existing home.
-This includes design touches ranging from overall style to material used.
+This includes design touches ranging from overall style to specific material used.

-In some cases, the open area to be enclosed is directly on the ground, which means there’s no need to add rails, stairs, or landings.
+In some cases, the open area to be enclosed is directly on the ground.
+This means there’s no need to add rails, stairs, or landings.
 With a little extra trim, some screens, and a door, you can achieve a relatively easy and seamless conversion.

 Most Common Options for Enclosure

 - SCREENEZE: SCREENEZE is a no-spline fixed-screen system.
 An aluminum base and vinyl cap snap together, which stretches and secures the screen fabric in place.
 The system can span an opening up to 150 square feet without the use of any staples or splining.
 The product comes with a ten-year warranty.
 (For more information, check out all the benefits of SCREENEZE.)

 - EZE-Breeze: EZE-Breeze three-season windows are designed to custom fit a variety of openings or spaces.
 While contractors can definitely install them, the lightweight panels are tailored to do-it-yourself projects.
-They are meant to fend off bugs, as well as pollen and inclement weather.
+They are meant to fend off bugs, as well as pollen and harsh weather.

 - Phantom Screens: This is a line of retractable screens that can be fit to doors, windows, or outdoor spaces.
 Users can install single-panel or multi-panel systems.
 Because these are retractable, they offer the ability to convert the area from enclosed to open air and back again, all with the touch of a button.

-Enclosing a porch, deck, or patio can be a transformative project for your home, providing a brand-new area that keeps you protected from pesky insects, inclement weather, and allergy-inducing pollen.
+Enclosing a porch, deck, or patio can be a transformative project for your home.
+It provides a brand-new area that keeps you protected from pesky insects, inclement weather, and allergy-inducing pollen.